sws2apps/sws2apps-api/CONTRIBUTING.md

 # How to Contribute

-SWS API is a backend service that is developped by the [Scheduling Workbox System (SWS)](https://github.com/sws2apps) team.
+SWS API is our backend service.
 But we are also more than happy to receive support from those who are very intersted to assist us.
 Hopefully this document makes the process for contributing clear and answers some questions that you may have.

 Please make sure that you have read the [code of conduct](https://github.com/sws2apps/sws2apps-api/blob/main/CODE_OF_CONDUCT.md) before continuing.